anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 ### Proposing Candidacy
 The council will be responsible to publish this address to voters and express their desired `spending_cap`.

-The `--spending-cap` argument is a `u8` $0 < x \leq 100$, which indicates the maximum percentage of the total funds available to the PGF council that the PGF council is able to spend during their term.
+The `--spending-cap` argument is an `Amount`, which indicates the maximum amount of NAM available to the PGF council that the PGF council is able to spend during their term.
+If the spending cap is greater than the total balance available to the council, the council will be able to spend up to the full amount of NAM allocated to them (i.e the spending cap can not increase their allowance).

 A council consisting of the same members should also be able to propose multiple spending caps (with the same multisig address).
 These will be voted on as separate councils and votes counted separately.